 Urine drug testing cups typically include five panels that test for these drugs in a single sample.
-One can use an additional panel or more, as needed, that can test for more substances, such as barbiturates, methadone, and benzodiazepines.
+One can use an additional panel or more, as needed, to test for more substances, such as barbiturates, methadone, and benzodiazepines.

 Step-by-step probation drug testing procedure

-In most cases today, probation drug testing makes use of urine drug testing cups that can display the results in just around five minutes.
+In most cases today, probation drug testing uses urine drug testing cups that can display the results in just around five minutes.

 Here’s how a probation drug testing is typically conducted: